 If you are wondering what the Bolonka eat, the answer is, not much.
 Unfortunately, they run a high risk of obesity and have to be fed carefully and thoughtfully.

-When you are deciding what kibble to include in their diets remember to stay wary of ingredients such as wheat and corn as they have little nutritional value.
+When you are deciding what kibble to include in their diets, remember to stay wary of ingredients such as wheat and corn, as they have little nutritional value.

-We recommend high-protein dog food, twice a day to keep your fur babies both happy and healthy.
+We recommend high-protein dog food, twice a day, to keep your fur babies both happy and healthy.
 Or the best thing is to take advice from your vet.

-Fun Fact about Bolonka Dog
+Fun Fact about the Bolonka Dog

-Recently, the future king of England, Prince William, and his wife the Duchess of Cambridge adopted a beautiful and curly Bolonka pup.
+Recently, the future king of England, Prince William, and his wife, the Duchess of Cambridge, adopted a beautiful and curly Bolonka pup.
 Making the breed popular again amongst the Brits.

 Do you know what else is surprising?
 These dogs are quite precious.
 Some breeders sell them for up to $2500.